-Back

-User Name: The name of a user on the origin database who has the SYSDBA role.
-This field defaults to the information you entered in the Origin Database User Information screen during installation.
+- User Name: The name of a user on the origin database who has the SYSDBA role.
+This field defaults to the information you entered in the Origin Database User Information screen during installation. - Password: The password of the specified user.
+This field defaults to the information you entered in the Origin Database User Information screen during installation. - Privileged Account Information: The password for the Windows NT user who invoked the Configuration Assistant.
+If you enter a user name that is not valid or that does not have SYSDBA privileges, or if you enter an invalid password, the Configuration Assistant returns an error and allows you to enter another value.

-Next >

-Password: The password of the specified user.
-This field defaults to the information you entered in the Origin Database User Information screen during installation.